aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 (to do: this is very rough, just mostly stream of consciousness at the moment)

-What makes Gracepoint's spiritual abuse hard to pin down is that it is often couched in reasonable, spiritual-sounding language.
+What makes Gracepoint's spiritual abuse often hard to pin down is that it tends to be couched in reasonable, spiritual-sounding language.
+This page, while not exhaustive, attempts to give some real-world examples of Gracepoint's operations with primary sources.

 ### How Gracepoint Discipleship Begins